-IS: Can you tell us a little bit about how you make sure that those ideas that come into the system are actionable?
+Can you tell us a little bit about how you make sure that those ideas that come into the system are actionable?

-SH: Well we have a staff in the Innovation Center who helps team members with their ideas.
+Well we have a staff in the Innovation Center who helps team members with their ideas.
 We’ve also really worked with educating our department managers and team leaders – we taught them how to work with their team members to come up with bright ideas, how to overcome barriers, how to help implement ideas, and how to scale down the idea if needed.
 For most of our Bright Ideas, we’re looking for that incremental improvement.
 It doesn’t have to be perfect.
 It just needs to be a little bit better.

-IS: Can you give us an example of some of the ideas that have come out of this program?
+Can you give us an example of some of the ideas that have come out of this program?

-SH: Sure.
+Sure.
 Well, most recently, many of them have been influenced by COVID.
 Some are very common sense.
 Some are a little more complex, but here’s an example: shoe mats for sanitation.
 So when team members come in and out of the hospital, there’s a mat that they walk on to help clean their shoes.

 Reducing the number of people in the elevator to four people, maximum.
 So they have small stickers on the floor to make sure that everybody’s standing in the corners, another good safety idea.

-Prospective parents that are going to be coming in to deliver their babies can’t do tours ahead of time anymore, so we created a virtual tour for them.
+Prospective parents that are going to be coming in to deliver their babies can’t do tours ahead of time anymore.
+So we created a virtual tour for them.